 All about back pain

-Back pain typically affects the lower back and will affect most people at some stage in their lives.
-Back pain can also affect the neck or the mid back.
+Back pain will affect most people at some stage in their lives.
+Back pain can also affect the low back, mid back or neck.
 Back pain can be short-term, lasting a matter of days or weeks or long-term.

 About back pain